ColinKennedy/USD-Cookbook/guides/asset_composition_arcs.md

 USD has 3 composition arcs that read files from disk: SubLayers, References, and Payloads.
 Between the 3, SubLayers is the simplest and readest for USD to read.
-And then References / Payloads are next.

 SubLayers is great but you can't sublayer 50% of another layer.
 Or rename any Prim that the layer includes.
 The good news is that